-119 In deciding whether a particular accounting policy should be disclosed, management considers whether disclosure would assist users in understanding how transactions, other events and conditions are reflected in reported financial performance and financial position.
+119 16In deciding whether a particular accounting policy should be disclosed, management considers whether disclosure would assist users in understanding how transactions, other events and conditions are reflected in reported financial performance and financial position.
+Each entity considers the nature of its operations and policies that the users of its financial statements would expect to be disclosed for that type of entity.
 Disclosure of particular accounting policies is especially useful to users when those policies are selected from alternatives allowed in Ind ASs.
 An example is disclosure of a regular way purchase or sale of financial assets using either trade date accounting or settlement date accounting (see Ind AS 109, Financial Instruments).
 Some Ind ASs specifically require disclosure of particular accounting policies, including choices made by management between different policies they allow.
 For example, Ind AS 16 requires disclosure of the measurement bases used for classes of property, plant and equipment.